Legal

 Privacy Policy

-Kipper Inc. (“Kipper,” “Company,” “We,” “Our”) respects your privacy and is committed to protecting it through our compliance with this policy.
-This document details the types of information we may collect or that you may provide when you access, use, or register with any of our services, including the Kipper conversational finance intelligence platform (collectively, “Services”), and our practices for using, maintaining, protecting, and disclosing that information.
+Breadwinner Integrations Inc. (“Breadwinner,” “We,” “Our”) respects your privacy and is committed to protecting it through our compliance with this policy.
+This document details the types of information we may collect or that you may provide when you access, use, or register with any of our services, including our Salesforce-native integration applications (collectively, “Services”), and our practices for using, maintaining, protecting, and disclosing that information.

 Please read this carefully to understand our policies and practices regarding your information and how we will treat it.
 By using or registering with our Services, you agree to this Privacy Policy.
 Your continued use of our Services after we make changes is deemed to be acceptance of those changes, so please check this policy periodically for updates.

 This policy is organized in two parts.
-Part 1 applies to all Kipper services.
-Part 2 contains additional terms specific to the Kipper platform.
+Part 1 applies to all Breadwinner services.
+Part 2 contains additional terms specific to our Salesforce-native integration applications.

 Part 1: General Privacy Policy